 Buying a visa ahead of time is a common mistake a lot of Americans make before their first trip to Lebanon.
-Because it sounds safer than risking being turned away at the airport, they gather the required forms and FedEx their passports before booking a flight.
+Because it sounds safer than risking being turned away at the airport, they gather the required forms and FedEx their passports to the Lebanese embassy before booking a flight.

-Not only is this a long and expensive process, but it’s also unnecessary: US citizens are entitled to stay in Lebanon for up to three months on an entry visa without paying fees.
+Not only is this a long and expensive process, it’s also unnecessary: US citizens are entitled to stay in Lebanon for up to three months on an entry visa without paying fees.
+Save your time and money by requesting a visa on arrival at the airport.

 How do I get a tourist visa?

-When you land at the Rafic Hariri International Airport in Beirut, you’ll see a sign that says “Visas.”
+When you land at the Rafic Hariri International Airport in Beirut, you’ll see a sign for “Visas.”
 This is not for you: US citizens get their visas at passport control.

-Before getting in line, you’ll fill out a pink card with your personal information, the purpose of your visit and where you will be staying.
-You absolutely must include the address of your hotel or family you’re staying with, otherwise you risk being detained.
+Before getting in line, fill out the provided pink card with your personal information, the purpose of your visit and where you will be staying.
+You must include the address of your hotel or family you’re staying with, otherwise you risk being detained.
+It’s also a good idea to keep your plane ticket handy.

-The border official will stamp your passport. validating your visit for one month.
-If you plan to stay longer, renew your visa for two more months at the General Security building in the area you’re staying in.
+The border official stamps your passport, validating your visit for one month.
+If you plan to stay longer, renew your visa for two additional months at the General Security building in the area you’re staying in.

 Studying at the American University of Beirut or the Lebanese American University?
 Getting a student visa is significantly more complicated than a tourist visa.